cartesi/docs/docs/tutorials/gpg-verify/larger-files.md

 Similarly to the `instantiate` method implemented [in the previous section](../gpg-verify/full-dapp.md), this code also defines two input drives in order to call Cartesi Compute to instantiate the computation.
 However, instead of providing the `directValue` drive fields, this time around user-provided indirect information about the data is given.
 First of all, the `loggerRootHash` parameter corresponds to the Merkle root hash of the data being submitted.
 This information can be used both for retrieving the data from the Logger service and for validating that downloaded data matches the previously advertised drive contents.
 Furthermore, the `loggerIpfsPath`, if provided, will be used to attempt to first download the data via IPFS.

-With the code in place, redeploy the DApp by executing the following command:
+With the code in place, redeploy the dApp by executing the following command:

 ```bash
 npx hardhat deploy --network localhost